pluethi/skype-web-sdk-samples/README.md

 ---

-:exclamation:**NOTE**: You are free to use this code and library according to the terms of its included [LICENSE](https://github.com/OfficeDev/skype-web-sdk-samples/blob/master/license.md) and to open issues in this repo for unofficial support.
+>**NOTE**: You are free to use this code and library according to the terms of its included [LICENSE](https://github.com/OfficeDev/skype-web-sdk-samples/blob/master/license.md) and to open issues in this repo for unofficial support.

 Information about official Microsoft support is available [here][support-placeholder].